 Granada is one of the last places in Andalucía where tapas are served for free with a drink (although this isn’t the case in every bar), so make the most of it on your last night in Granada.
 Go bar-hopping and after two or three bars, you’ll find yourself satiated – and all for very cheap.

-- Los Manueles (Calle Reyes Católicos, 61) – there are two restaurants called Los Manueles and they’re just across the road from each other, so make sure to choose this one with the outdoor terrace
+• Los Manueles (Calle Reyes Católicos, 61) – there are two restaurants called Los Manueles and they’re just across the road from each other, so choose this one with the outdoor terrace

-- Los Diamantes (Calle Navas, 28) – teeny tiny tapas place that is always packed
+• Los Diamantes (Calle Navas, 28) – teeny tiny tapas place that’s always packed

 One day in Granada